chrisotto6/VSCodeFitNesse/README.md

 ## Known Issues

 > As of right now only works with context.txt files any other kind of test caching or file extensions do not work.
 I believe the latest version of FitNesse comes
 > with a new .wiki extension.
-If you need to format the .wiki file extension please log an issue to the github page.
+If you need to format the .wiki file extension please log an issue to the Github page.

 ## Release Notes